 But that’s not all!
 Cultural and recreational activities abound!
-Take in a Braves game, tour the Coca-Cola Museum (Atlanta is the “birthplace” of Coca-Cola, as well as home of the national headquarters), enjoy a free Atlanta Symphony Orchestra concert in Piedmont Park, tour the CNN Center and visit the fountain at Centennial Olympic Park, attend an opening night gala at the Fabulous Fox Theater, enjoy the month-long Atlanta Jazz Festival every May, take in the latest IMAX film at the Fernbank Museum of Natural History, or watch the nightly laser light show at Stone Mountain Park.
+Take in an Atlanta Braves baseball game, tour the "World of Coca-Cola" (Atlanta is the “birthplace” of Coca-Cola, as well as home to the company's worldwide headquarters), enjoy a free Atlanta Symphony Orchestra concert in Piedmont Park, tour the CNN Center and visit the fountain at Centennial Olympic Park, attend an opening night gala at the Fabulous Fox Theater, enjoy the Atlanta Jazz Festival every May, take in the latest IMAX film at the Fernbank Museum of Natural History, or watch the nightly laser light show at Stone Mountain Park.

 Dining options in Atlanta are equally as plentiful.
 From Sunday Brunch at the Ritz-Carlton to meat ‘n three at Mary Mac’s Tea Room, from fish ‘n chips in Virginia Highland to nouveau comfort food at South City Kitchen, from lip-smackin' BBQ at Fat Matt's Rib Shack to a burger at the Vortex, from a Naked Dog at the Varsity to sushi at Twist, Atlanta’s restaurants offer nearly every dining experience imaginable.
 And with new restaurants opening every week, four years of medical school won’t be enough time to sample them all!